 Chances are, when you moved into your New York City apartment and saw what qualified as “storage space,” you culled through your belongings and parted with the stuff you just couldn’t make room for.
 But that was then.
 In the time since, your belongings have only grown, but your home has not.
 We may not be able to add a basement and attic to your pad, but we can give you some ways to make storage concerns a thing of the past with these five tips.

-So, you’ve followed these hacks and the ones in our itty-bitty bathroom and cozy kitchen blogs, but you still don’t have enough room?
-Contact the experts at Gotham Mini Storage for an affordable, secure solution to your space-savings needs.
+So, you’ve followed these hacks and the ones in our itty-bitty bathroom, cozy kitchen, and tiny apartment blogs, but you still don’t have enough room?
+Contact the Manhattan mini storage experts at Gotham Mini Storage for an affordable, secure solution to your space-savings needs.